On this page 6

 - Building inspectors typically conduct inspections Monday - Friday during regular business hours.
 Confirm specific scheduling windows with the counter as inspector availability varies with workload.

-Typical inspection sequence: Same inspection sequence as Teton County (unincorporated) with additional inspections for resort/commercial projects: Footing, Foundation/stem wall, Underground utilities, Rough framing, Rough plumbing, Rough mechanical (HVAC), Rough electrical (state inspector), Insulation, Exterior weather barrier, Drywall, Pre-final, Final building, Electrical final (state), and Certificate of Occupancy.
+Typical sequence: Same inspection sequence as Teton County (unincorporated) with additional inspections for resort/commercial projects: Footing, Foundation/stem wall, Underground utilities, Rough framing, Rough plumbing, Rough mechanical (HVAC), Rough electrical (state inspector), Insulation, Exterior weather barrier, Drywall, Pre-final, Final building, Electrical final (state), and Certificate of Occupancy.
 For multi-unit and lodging projects: Fire suppression rough, Fire alarm rough, Final fire suppression, Final fire alarm, Final fire and life safety (conducted by Wyoming State Fire Marshal inspectors).

 All required inspections must be completed and passed before work is covered.
 During peak ski season (December-March), road conditions on WY-390 can affect inspection scheduling and should be discussed with inspectors when booking.
 Teton County enforces code stringently; inspectors are familiar with high-end resort construction and will identify deficiencies.
 For commercial/multi-family lodging projects, Wyoming State Fire Marshal inspections are separate and mandatory.